 I’m Glad We Have Satellite Internet.

-We were able to use our small generator to power our router and my computer which allowed me to have internet access and still run my business.
-Even in a true widespread power outage, it is unlikely that the power would be out nationwide / worldwide.
-I have people who follow this blog, email me and purchase from me from all over the US, including Hawaii and Alaska as well as Canada.
-The work I do brings in a significant portion of our income.
-If the power outage were to last for more than a day or two, I would need to be able to continue to work.
+We were able to use our small generator to power the router and computer which allowed us to have internet access and still run my business.
+Even during a widespread power outage, it is unlikely that the power would be out nationwide or worldwide.
+I have people who follow this blog and purchase from me from all over the United States, including Hawaii and Alaska, as well as Canada.
+The work I do brings in a significant portion of our income, and if the electricity were out for more than a day or two, I would have to find a way to continue to work.

-In addition, having internet access would allow us to communicate with worried friends and family even once the cell towers back up batteries ran out of power.
+Furthermore, having internet access would allow us to communicate with worried family and friends.

-Are there things you use regularly that are on your computer that you don’t have printed?
-For example, I needed my recipes.
-I didn’t want to turn on my computer and waste precious power just for something I could have had in a printed form.
+Are there things you regularly use that are on your computer that you don’t have printed?
+For example, I needed my recipes, and I didn’t want to turn on my computer and waste power on something I could have had in a printed form.

-We have a few AA sized ones and the Goal Zero pack to charge them, but I’d like to get something that can charge large D sized batteries (for our flashlights).
+We have a few AA-sized batteries and the Goal Zero pack to charge them, but I’d like to get something that can charge large D-sized batteries for our flashlights.

-The disposal Won’t Work in a Power Outage.
+Tip #10 when Coping with a Power Outage: The Dispose Won’t Work in a Power Outage.

 Duh, right?
-Well, that was something I’d never thought of and dumped food scraps in our sink just like we always do!
-Fishing them out after the sink was full of water b/c it couldn’t drain was pretty gross.
-Next time, I will remember that and we will immediately start putting food scraps in the trash instead.
+Well, that was something I didn’t think about and I dumped food scraps into disposal out of habit.
+The sink was full of water because it couldn’t drain, and fishing the food out was gross!
+Next time, I will remember that and we will put food scraps in the trash instead.

-Seriously!
-Why is the Sun Oven so tough for me?
-I can get it to preheat just fine.
-It got up to 400 degrees within just about 30 minutes.
-But then I put the food in and it started fogging up the window and dropped to about 225 within just a few minutes.
-It never did come back up.
-I think some of it may have had to do with the pan I used too.
-I need to get more small dark pans.
-We still ate our dinner and it was fine….just took a lot longer to cook.
+Seriously, why is the Sun Oven so tough for me?
+Once, I got it up to 400 degrees within 30 minutes, but when I put the food in, it started to fog up the window.
+Sadly, the temperature dropped to 225 degrees within just a few minutes, and it never increased.
+I think part of the issue was the pan I used.
+Nonetheless, we ate our dinner, and it was fine; it just took a lot longer to cook.
 But darn it, that happens to me every time!

-I also cooked up some instant brown rice on our camp stove and it turned out great!
-I did an experiment as well.
+I also cooked some instant brown rice on our camp stove, and it turned out great!
+Plus, I did an experiment.
 I wanted to see if I could hydrate the instant brown rice without heat.
-It totally works!
-I added 1 1/2 cups of water to 2 cups of rice and stirred it occasionally over about 90 minutes.
-It hydrated just fine but was cold.
+It totally worked!
+I added 1 1/2 cups of water to 2 cups of rice and stirred it occasionally for about 90 minutes.
+It hydrated fine, but it was cold.
 But at least I know I could use it without any heat if I needed to!

-I also remembered that I had bought a Volcano stove about a year ago.
-I’ve never used it.
-I’d actually forgotten about it and so I didn’t plan to use it during this outage.
-But I’ve heard incredible things, so I need to use/practice that some more.
+I also remembered that I bought a Volcano stove about a year ago, and I’ve never used it.
+I forgot about it and didn’t plan to use it during this outage.
+However, I’ve heard incredible things, so I need to practice with it some more.

 But I am good at Dutch Oven cooking!
 My Dad taught me that growing up and it is something I’ve always loved.
-We had great chicken & black bean tacos as well as some mighty fine cobbler!
-I was going to post the recipes here, but I think I’ll save it for another (not quite so long) post!
+We had delicious chicken & black bean tacos as well as some cobbler!
+I was going to post the recipes here, but I think I’ll save it for another time.

 I need some powerless appliances

 I needed a food processor for our dutch oven dinner, and I have to admit I cheated.
 I didn’t realize beforehand that some of the ingredients would need to be blended.
-So, I just flipped that breaker on and used my electric food processor, but I’d love to get some powerless appliances like a food processor or blender.
-I do have a Hand Grain Mill. (-:
+So, I flipped the breaker on and used my electric food processor.
+But, I’d love to get some powerless appliances like a food processor or blender, and I already have a Hand Grain Mill.

 We Need A Game Plan For Our Powerless Cooking

-I would like to create a list of at least one month’s worth of meals (breakfast, lunch, and dinner) that I could make with entirely shelf stable ingredients as well as without power.
-I plan to start working on this and will share what I come up with here!
+I would like to create a list of at least one month’s worth of meals for breakfast, lunch, and dinner so that I could make shelf-sustainable ingredients without power as well.
+I plan to start working on this and will share what I come up with.

-As part of the “game plan” I mentioned above, I will be better planning exactly how much fuel we should store.
+As part of the game plan that I mentioned above, I will be pinpointing exactly how much fuel we should store.
 We have the Volcano Stove, a propane gas grill, dutch ovens, a camp stove, the Sun Oven, and will soon have a fire pit.
-So, we will store:
+Here’s what we will store: